Zamiell/isaac-faq/README.md

 ## How Do I Start Modding Isaac?

 We generally recommend that people watch the Lytebringr's series of [video tutorials on YouTube](https://www.youtube.com/playlist?list=PLMZJyHSWa_My5DDoTQcKCgs475xIpQHSF).
-These were made for Afterbirth+, but not much has changed now that Repentance is out.
+These were made for Afterbirth+, but not much has changed now that Repentance is out, so they are still your best bet for learning the ropes.

-The main difference is that the mods folder is now located at: `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\mods`
+The main difference with Repentance is that the mods folder is now located at: `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\mods`

+Other resources:

 - Cucco has also made a series of [video tutorials on YouTube](https://www.youtube.com/playlist?list=PLUYzSIp7NO8cEer2FmtxSXlXoMFirvYDN).
 - The IsaacScript website has a good [text tutorial](https://isaacscript.github.io/docs/example-mod) on how to build an example mod using IsaacScript.